READ THE ARTICLE

-A person who is unconscious, even someone who has been in a long-continued coma, can be helped using a process called an Unconscious Person Assist.
-With this assist you can help to get the person into communication with you and his surroundings, and so bring him from unconsciousness back to life and livingness.
+A person who is unconscious, even someone who has been in a coma (a state of unconsciousness from which a person cannot be woken up) for a long time, can be helped using the Unconscious Person Assist.
+With this assist you can help get the person into communication with you and his surroundings and so bring him from unconsciousness back to life.
 It is an easy assist to learn and to do.

-2. Give the command “Feel that _________(object).”
-Gently move the person's hand and press it against an object, and give him a very short time to feel it.
+3. Gently move the person’s hand and press it against an object and give him a very short time to feel it.
 Use the bedspread, pillow, bed, etc. You do not wait for any response, but you do give the person a moment to feel the object.
-(Don’t

 “Feel that bedspread.”

-(Person giving the assist places the unconscious person’s hand on bedspread.)
+(Place the unconscious person’s hand on the bedspread.)

 “Feel that pillow.”

-(Person giving the assist moves the unconscious person’s hand and places it on pillow.)
+(Move the unconscious person’s hand and place it on the pillow.)